May Your Compass Always Point True North

 229K+

-Participants across Mount Sinai meta-analysis
+Participants across the Mount Sinai meta-analysis [2]

 Key Research Findings

-Health Benefits
+Health benefits

 • Cardiovascular: 35% lower risk of cardiovascular events [2]

-• Immune System: Better immune function and lower blood pressure
+• Immune system: Better immune function and lower blood pressure

 • Stress: Reduced cortisol (stress hormone) levels